UpToTime/KIVYORMSHOWCASE/README.md

 # kivyorm
-Simple orm used together with kivy framework
+Simple orm wrapper with web-like form inputs used together with kivy framework And kivymd.
-And kivymd.